Projects

 Behavioral Ecology of Southern Ground-Hornbills

 How do animal societies evolve, persist, and develop group-level traits?
 Using genetic, behavioral, and spatial data, I am undertaking a study of Southern Ground-Hornbills (Bucorvus leadbeateri) at their global population center in Gorongosa National Park in Mozambique.
-I am doing this work as a doctoral student in the HERD Lab with Dr. Matthew Hutchinson at University of California, Merced.
+I developed this system as a Master’s student with Dr. Matthew Hutchinson at University of California, Merced.
+I am continuing this work as a doctoral student with Dr. Chris Elphick at the University of Connecticut.

 -